shownotesArchive/shownoteseditor/doc/connector.md

 # Connectors

 A connector acts as the backend of shownoteseditor.
 Its job is it to store notes and possibly sync with a server of some kind.

-It has a number of public functions.
+## Public functions

 * `ctor (options, cb)`
 * `addNote (note, cb)`